Skip to main content

 • Consulting and professional services

-• Multi-tenant SaaS offerings using klaw
+• Multi-tenant SaaS offerings

-• White-label or OEM distribution
+• White-label/OEM distribution

 Contributing

-See CONTRIBUTING.md for guidelines.
+See CONTRIBUTING.md.
 Contributions welcome for:

 • Bug fixes